 However, the system is not consistent across the nation and today, many small breweries sometimes struggle to get their exclusive craft beers to distributors and offered on stores shelves and taps.

-Bevv, California-based startup thought of an alternative.
+Bevv, a California-based startup thought of an alternative.
 Working within the legal landscape, the company offers a direct to consumer model, where more parties can benefit from the many independent producers in the growing US-market.

 Its platform for craft beer aims to increase profit margins for breweries, by granting even smaller breweries, access to beer lovers via their online platform.
 Breweries can easily offer their full menu for consumers to choose from, and consumers gain more affordable access to a wider selection of craft beers.